Prefer to contact us online instead?

 Substance misuse grew significantly during 2020 in New Jersey and other states because of the pandemic.
 Governor Murphy recently shared the grim opioid-related death statistics from 2020 and pledged the state’s continuing commitment to battling the opioid crisis.

-What Prescription Drug Addiction?
+What is Prescription Drug Addiction?

-Although there is still a stigma surrounding addiction, it is important to remember that it is not a choice.
+Although there is still a stigma surrounding addiction, it is important to remember that it’s not a choice.
 With prescription drugs, addiction can result from taking the medication as directed or misusing it.
 Prescription drug misuse happens when people take a higher dose or too many doses of a prescribed substance.

 When people depend on a drug or misuse it, the substance changes how the brain works.
 This is why modern professionals recognize addiction as a brain disease.
-Because of how addiction affects people, it can be a chronic and relapsing disease without proper treatment.
+Because of how addiction affects people, it can be a chronic and relapsing disease without proper treatment

 How Drugs Affect Neurotransmitters